The Seventh Brother

-The Seventh Brother (A hetedik testvér; Bobo und die Hasenbande) is a 1995 animated fantasy-comedy-drama film for children directed by Jenő Koltai and Tibor Hernádi and produced at Hungary's Pannonia Film Studio.
-It was co-produced with Magyar Televízió, Germany's RealFilm, and the United States´s Feature Films for Families.
+The Seventh Brother (A hetedik testvér; Bobo und die Hasenbande) is a 1995 animated comedy-drama film for children directed by Jenő Koltai and Tibor Hernádi and produced at Hungary's Pannonia Film Studio.
+It was co-produced with Magyar Televízió, Germany's RealFilm, and the United States's Feature Films for Families.

-Plot summary
+Plot

-The story begins in the forest, with the viewer being addressed by a owl named Dr. Albert E. Owl, a "famous storyteller".
-Noting that the viewer is lost in the forest, he decides to recount the tale of a Jack Russell Terrier puppy named Tiny.

-The doctor's tale begins the previous spring, with Tiny in a yellow vintage car with his owner, a little girl named Angie and her grandpa after an enjoyable trip to a big city.
+In spring, a puppy named Tiny, his owner, a little girl named Angie, and her grandpa have just had an enjoyable trip to a big city.
 On the way home, their car breaks down in the middle of a storm and the grandpa goes out to fix it.
 Angie goes out to help, telling Tiny to stay in the car, but leaving the door open.
 Spotting a frog outside, Tiny goes after it, but falls down a hill.
 Heartbroken, he decides to wait out the storm by sleeping in a little hollowed-out area in a bush (sleeping through Angie calling for him, as she noticed his absence soon and told her grandpa to go back to find him).

 The next morning, a group of rabbits discover Tiny.
-They thought Tiny is a monster, but the leader of the group, the ruffian of the family, J.C. and it feels that he should be left to survive on his own; luckily, one of his sisters, Joanna, decides that they should help him.
+They think that Tiny is a monster, but the leader of the group and ruffian of the family, J.C., feels that he should be left to survive on his own; luckily, one of his sisters, Joanna, decides that they should help him.
 She quickly convinces her siblings to join up after putting the matter to a vote with the other rabbits --- Rebecca (the eldest sister), Mimi (the sensitive one), Cody (the glutton), Marty (the cautious one) and Tiny is welcomed into the family as a "bunny-puppy".
 Tiny accepts, but on one condition, they must come back later to see if Angie came back.
 The bunnies agree and bring him back to their home following a musical number in which they introduce themselves.
 However, they teach him to act like a rabbit, such as hopping and keeping his ears up straight.
-J.C. is frustrated with Tiny because he doesn't act like a rabbit, but when J.C. is caught by a hawk, Tiny scares the hawk away by barking at it, causing it to release J.C. and fly away in a panic.
+J.C. is frustrated with Tiny because he does not act like a rabbit, but when J.C. is caught by a hawk, Tiny scares the hawk away by barking at it, causing it to release J.C. and fly away in a panic.
 Because of this, the family afterwards decides to accept Tiny as their brother, which makes the puppy very happy, although their parents are afraid at first.